CASFRI/CASFRI/docs/specifications/README.md

 ### NON_FOR_ANTH

 The **NON_FOR_ANTH** attribute identifies the type of non-forested anthropogenic areas influenced or created by humans.
 These sites may or may not be vegetated.
-The detailed table, CAS codes, and CAS conversion rule set are presented in Appendix 12.

 | Values         | Description |
 | :------------- | :----- |